 This course investigates the role of information in business, strategy, artificial intelligence, e-business, information ethics and security, data warehouse, mobile technology, supply chain management and customer relationship management.
 The focus is managing data - not creating data management software, and the collection of information about customers, operations and competitors.
-Prerequisites: MG 210; MK 211, 334 and EC 242 or SS 330 or MA 308.
+Prerequisites: MG 215; MK 211; MK 324 or 331 or 334; and EC 242 or SS 330 or MA 308.